ConR: Contrastive Regularizer for Deep Imbalanced Regression: Conclusion

 \section{Conclusion}

-In this work, we propose \Pn{}, a novel regularizer that encapsulates desirable properties for deep imbalanced regression. \Pn{} effectively incorporates continuity to contrastive learning and implicitly encourages preserving local and global semantic relations in the feature space without any explicit assumption about inter-label dependencies.
+In this work, we propose \Pn{}, a novel regularizer for DIR that incorporates continuity to contrastive learning and implicitly encourages preserving local and global semantic relations in the feature space without assumptions about inter-label dependencies.
 The novel anchor selection proposed in this work consistently derives a balanced training focus across the imbalanced training distribution. \Pn{} is orthogonal to all regression models.
-Our extensive experiments on uni- and multi-dimensional DIR benchmarks show that regularizing a regression model with \Pn{} considerably lifts its performance, especially for the under-represented samples and high-dimensional label spaces. \Pn{} opens a new perspective to contrastive regression and is inspiring for further studies.
-Contrastive methods rely on rich data augmentations and the best performance of \Pn{} on tasks with no well-defined data augmentations requires further work to define task-specific data augmentations.
-Our future study is to investigate the impact of task-agnostic data augmentations on imbalanced contrastive regression.
+Our experiments on uni- and multi-dimensional DIR benchmarks show that regularizing a regression model with \Pn{} considerably lifts its performance, especially for the under-represented samples and high-dimensional label spaces. \Pn{} opens a new perspective to contrastive regression on imbalanced data.